 An energetic right-sided defender, Dylan joined up with Cardiff City’s Academy at the under 11 stage and has been a key part of each age group he has been involved with.

-The Haverfordwest-born youngster signed a first year scholarship deal in summer 2013.
+Originally from Tenby, Dylan signed a first year scholarship deal with the Bluebirds in the summer of 2013.